Asset finance and leasing: what you need to know

 Asset finance comes in different flavours, but three main options dominate the landscape:

 • Finance leasing: In this scenario, a leasing firm purchases the asset on your behalf and rents it to you.
-After the agreement period, you can extend the rental, return the equipment, or even sell it on behalf of the leasing firm.
+After the lease term, you can extend the rental, return the equipment, or even sell it on behalf of the leasing firm.
+A finance company can provide funding for assets and may also take responsibility for maintaining them.

 • Contract hire: Tailored specifically for vehicles, this option involves making regular payments to a provider who procures and maintains the vehicles for you.
 Once the lease period ends, the provider assumes responsibility for the vehicles.